brothman01/TV-Assistant/README.md

 ##Future Features:
 - implement ‘reminders’ command

-- populate and allow the program to read and write to watched database
 - recommend a show that user has never seen before
 - store database of watched shows on a server so that the ‘watched?’ of a show is editable via smartphone
 - use of the rules in the ‘rule.txt’ file in randomization